-There have been a number of archaeological surveys conducted within the Griffith area or broader region that assist in development of models of Aboriginal site location.
+There have been very few archaeological surveys conducted within the wider Leeton area although some have been completed in a broader region, that can assist in development of models of Aboriginal site location.
 A summary of these reports relevant to the current area is provided in Table 1 below.